 Speak to the wider team, including cleaners, gardeners and kitchen staff; everyone can contribute to making a positive difference

 Share your essential knowledge about the person with dementia.
 This will help staff deliver the best care possible.
 Everything is important: how they take their tea; what their favourite radio station is; what football team they support etc.

 Develop and share ‘life story’ work, through photograph albums, life story books, music play lists and storyboards that can be actively used by staff and visiting family and friends to communicate and interact with the person with dementia.
 Dementia UK has a framework to help you do this (see Sources of support)

 Keep the connection between you and the person with dementia by continuing activities that you have enjoyed together, such as: listening to music, dancing, drinking tea, reading the newspaper, doing a jigsaw puzzle, watching a programme on the television

 Work with staff:

 Thank staff and tell them when you have seen care that is good, and look for solutions together when care is not as it should be.
 Ask for regular review meetings to discuss any issues as they arise

-Develop your own knowledge about the patterns of work and routines of the home; enquire with staff how you can be involved or support at mealtimes or during group activities etc.
+Develop your own knowledge about the patterns of work and routines of the home; enquire with staff about how you can be involved or support at mealtimes or during group activities etc.

-Offer to support staff with activities such as care planning (establishing care in the present), advance care planning (making decisions about future care.
-See Sources of Support).
+Offer to support staff with activities such as care planning (establishing care in the present), Advance Care Planning (making decisions about future care.
+See Sources of support).
 Keep talking and share ideas to improve care

 Think about joining the home’s relatives and residents’ group to support the care home